openmaraude/APITaxi_devel/README.md

 This is the list of services run by APITaxi_devel.

 * **api**: our main API, [APITaxi](github.com/openmaraude/APITaxi) used by operators and search providers to register and request taxis.
-* **front**: frontend used by operators and search providers to see dashboards, manage credentials and access documentation.
+* **console**: frontend used by operators and search providers to see dashboards, manage credentials and access documentation.
 * **worker**: asynchronous celery tasks of **api**.
 * **worker-beat**: [celery-beat](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html) process, to run periodic tasks to clean database or store statistics.
 * **geotaxi**: UDP server which receives real-time locations from operators and store them in **redis**.